lanceman2/Quickstream_dev/README.md

 and go from pause to exit; which is a useful case for debugging.

+### Block

+A block is the fundamental building block of quickstream which as a compiled code that has a limited number of "quickstream standard" callback functions in it.
+The smallest number of standard callback functions is zero.
+In quickstream all blocks are treated same.
+There is no top block.

+### Controller

+or controller-block.
+A block module that does not have stream data input or stream data output is called a controller-block or controller for short.
+The controller's work function, if it exists, will only be triggered by the state of OS (operating system) file descriptors or from other callbacks in this block which queue a work call.

 ### Filter

-A module reads input and writes outputs in the stream.
-The number of input channels and the number of output channels may be from zero to any integer.
+or filter-block.
+A block module that reads input and/or writes outputs in the stream is called a filter-block of filter for short.
+The number of input channels and the number of output channels to the filter may be any integer.
 Filters do not know if they are running as a single thread by themselves or they are sharing their thread execution with other filters.
-From the quickstream user, the filters just provide executable object code in the form of C/C++ (maybe RUST) functions.
-The filters just read input and write output.
-At the quickstream level the filters don't know what filters they are reading and writing to.
+From the quickstream user, the filters just provide executable object code in the form of C/C++ functions.
+The filters work function optionally reads input and writes output.
+At the quickstream module writer level the filters don't know what filters they are reading and writing to.
+In addition to reading and writing input and output, filters can also preform all the same functions as controller-blocks, though one may find that separating such functionality into separate controller-blocks less convoluted.

-### Controller

-Or filter controller: That which changes the behavior of a filter module.

 ### Parameter

-A single value or small data structure that can be shared between Filters and Controllers.
+A single value or small data structure that can be shared between blocks via "get" or "set".

 ### Monitor

-Or filter monitor: That which monitors a filter, without changing how it processes inputs and writes outputs.
+Or monitor-block: That which monitors a other blocks, without changing how any of them process inputs, write outputs, or set other blocks parameters.
+A monitor may create and own a parameter that is derived by parameters owned by other blocks, or general internal state of quickstream.

 ### Channel